zowe/docs-site/docs/user-guide/systemrequirements-zos.md

 - zFS volume with at least 833 mb of free space for Zowe server components, their keystore, instance configuration files and logs, and third-party plug-ins.

-   **Requirement for:** Zowe Server Components (API Mediation Layer, Application Framework, ZSS)

-- (Optional, recommended) z/OS OpenSSH V2.2.0 or higher.
+- (Optional, recommended) z/OS OpenSSH V2.2.0 or later

   Some features of Zowe require SSH, such as the Desktop's SSH terminal.
-  Some users may also find it convenient to install and manage Zowe via SSH, as an alternative to OMVS over TN3270.
+Or, you want to install and manage Zowe via SSH, as an alternative to OMVS over TN3270.

-### Node
+### Node.js

 - Node.js v8.x (except v8.16.1), v12.x, or v14